 Please contract John Snyder at 255-8202 or at email@example.com if you are a PSG Applicant and need to know if you have been on this list the last three years or if you would like a Courtesy Review of your PSG Application.

 FY 2018 Public Service Grant Application Training

-You must attend one of the training times in order to get your required Mandatory Application Workshop certificate, which must be uploaded with your application submission.
+You must have attended one of the training times in order to get your required Mandatory Application Workshop certificate, which must be uploaded with your application submission.
 Here is the on-line training application guide as well as the PowerPoint presentation.

 Wednesday, May 24, 2017 1st Floor Training Room-Ed Ball Building (214 North Hogan Street, Jacksonville, FL 32202) from 10:00 AM until 12:00 PM